Skip to Content

 That’s because it’s in the east of the country not far from the border with Slovenia.
 It’s quite a trip if you’re visiting from one of the other places listed here but it’s worth it if you do.

 One place you have to check out is Castello Miramare, which is a stunning castle just outside the centre of the city.
-While you can visit the beach and numerous churches and archaeological sites.
+There’s also Castello di San Giusto, which sits on all overlooking the city.

 Rimini